Picture of four smiling students looking at a piece of paper.

 2025 Participant Spotlight

-Bringing together undergraduates from over 25 U.S. institutions—including Yale University, Spelman College, Soka University of America, Columbia University, and Wellesley College—this year’s student research conference showcased bold, data-driven inquiry into global education equity, economic development, and public policy.
+Bringing together undergraduates from over 25 U.S. institutions—including Yale University, Spelman College, Soka University of America, Columbia University, and Wellesley College—this year’s student research conference showcased bold, data-driven inquiry.
 From the economic ripple effects of non-flagship universities to the impact of crime on voter turnout, these emerging scholars are tackling real-world questions with rigor and creativity.

 Polaroid picture of dark-haired young woman in a red dress sitting in front of a collage of words and photos.